EMR-bioinformatics/R4RA/README.md

 - 2_Crossover Analysis: 3-way differential gene expression analysis on baseline synovial biopsies of patients that switched drug over time.
 Based on their response to different treatments, patients were classified as Pro-RTX, Pro-TOC, and Refractory (see Figure 2g of the paper).
 - 3_Longitudinal Analysis: longitudinal differential gene expression analysis using mixed-effects model.
 Genes that showed expression change over time were enriched via pathway analysis.
 - 4_CDAI50_response_prediction: analysis to predict CDAI50% response to rituximab and tocilizumab using clinical variables and gene expression.

+## Additional software packages

+For the purposes of this publication an R package was designed to model gene expression with a general linear mixed model (glmm).
+This is publicly available on [CRAN](https://cloud.r-project.org/web/packages/glmmSeq/index.html).
+The source code can be found [here](https://github.com/KatrionaGoldmann/glmmSeq).

 ## Data exploration website